sapandeep31/shegone/README.md

 # Therapy-SAP

+You can directly access live web service at: https://she-is-gone-and-never-coming-back-latest.onrender.com/

 Therapy-SAP is a web application that simulates a conversation with a cognitive-behavioral therapist using artificial intelligence.
 The app processes audio input from users, generates conversational responses, and converts them to speech using text-to-speech (TTS) technology.
 It is designed to help users explore their thoughts and feelings in a structured and supportive manner.

 ## Features